AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: Evaluations

 \textbf{Baseline Models}\quad In addition to our primary persuasion model \agentname, we evaluate several baseline models, including: \textit{Vanilla}, an LLM prompted with all attributes of the listing; \textit{SFT}, an LLM fine-tuned with supervised training and prompted with all features of the listing; \textit{Human}, listing descriptions sourced from Zillow, written by professional realtors; \textit{Control}, the model used in the control experiment described earlier.
 We also include two ablation models based on \agentname: one that only uses the marketable feature from the Grounding module, the other excludes surprisal features from the Marketing module.
 Additionally, we experiment with two LLM variants, GPT-4o and GPT-4o-mini, while keeping the prompt instructions consistent across models.

 \textbf{Results}\quad We plot the Elo ratings of different models in~\cref{fig:elo}.
-The results reflect a clear trend: while vanilla GPT-4o performs on par with humans (1052 vs 947), each of our designed module enhancement progressively improves the persuasiveness of the generation, ultimately surpassing human performance with a clear margin (1318 vs 947).
-To ensure a fair comparison against human descriptions, which do not have access to explicit user preferences, we note that our model variant without any personalization (\textit{Only Signaling}) still significantly outperforms human-written content (1151 vs 947).
-Also we observe that using GPT-4o to generate listing description does have a clear edge compared to that of GPT-4o-mini.
-Moreover, we plot empirical win rates among three major competitors (\textit{Vanilla}, \textit{Human} and \agentname) in \cref{fig:win_rates}, which directly illustrates how much \agentname outperforms the other two.\footnote{Participants also rated their preference for each description on a 1-5 scale.} Please see \cref{sec: case-studies-all} for case studies of our model-generated descriptions with more nuanced observations.
+The results reflect a clear trend: while vanilla GPT-4o performs on par with humans (1052 vs 947), each module enhancement improves the measured persuasiveness of the generation, and the full system receives a substantially higher Elo rating than human-written descriptions in our benchmark (1318 vs 947).
+To ensure a fair comparison against human descriptions, which do not have access to explicit user preferences, we note that our model variant without any personalization (\textit{Only Grounding}) still receives a higher rating than human-written content (1151 vs 947).
+Also we observe that using GPT-4o to generate listing descriptions has a clear edge compared to GPT-4o-mini.
+Moreover, we plot empirical win rates among three major competitors (\textit{Vanilla}, \textit{Human} and \agentname) in \cref{fig:win_rates}, which directly illustrates the relative preference for \agentname in this evaluation setting.\footnote{Participants also rated their preference for each description on a 1-5 scale.}